Skip to content

 Bottom Line

-If you have any specific questions about the California eviction process that were not answered in the above blog post, be sure to ask a qualified local attorney for help, or seek assistance from a reputable property management company.
-We can handle everything from notices to an unlawful detainer lawsuit.
-We have all property solutions, such as how to evict a tenant, to how to maintain your property, to financial reporting.
+If you have any specific questions about California eviction laws that were not answered in the blog post above, be sure to consult a qualified local attorney or seek help from a reputable property management company.

 Here at IPM Property Management, our property managers make sure that you don’t have to stress about any aspect of your personal property when leasing it in the rental market.
 Get in touch with us today!

 Disclaimer: This blog post should not be used as a substitute for legal advice from a licensed attorney in California.
 Seek legal advice, as California eviction laws frequently change, and this blog post may not be completely updated at the time of your reading.
-Please contact us for any questions you may have in regards to the eviction processes in California, the California landlord-tenant law, or for any other aspects of your property management needs.
+Please contact us for any questions you may have in regards to the eviction process in California, the California landlord-tenant law, or for any other aspects of your property management needs.

 Leave a Comment